Theater and Speech Courses

 A basic acting course that uses games and improvisations as well as individual and group exercises to introduce the student to the acting process.
 In a supportive and non-competitive environment, the students explore relationships to character and process and examine the specific elements needed to create a stage life.

 The handling of various speaking situations through practical speech preparation, from interviews and group discussions to formal platform speaking, is covered.
 Additional emphasis is placed on voice and diction.

 THS 109 Prose and Poetry: Oral Interpretation - 3 credits

 Active participation is required in reading works of literature, prose and poetry aloud in class.
 Students develop their ability to share the rhythm and natural music of selected pieces.
 This course is an excellent confidence-builder for people who must speak to large groups or for actors working on vocal control and expression.

 THS 150 Stagecraft - 3 credits

-Stagecraft is a course designed to introduce students to the materials and techniques used in the backstage production of a play.
-It is a lab oriented course which explores production areas such as scenery and costume construction, lighting and sound.
+Stagecraft is a course designed to introduce students to the materials and techniques used in the technical production of a play.
+It is a lab-oriented course which explores production areas such as scenery, costume construction, lighting and sound.